MARS: A neurosymbolic approach for interpretable drug discovery: Background

-\textbf{Reasoning Shortcuts}.
-Several NeSy approaches are designed to abide by rules and domain knowledge \citep{drance2021neuro, dash2021lprules}, which might portray such approaches as more trustworthy than neural, black box ones \citep{trustworthy}.
+Like the deep RL approaches described above, many other NeSy approaches are designed to abide by rules and domain knowledge \citep{drance2021neuro, dash2021lprules}.
+For example, a study called Biomedical KG refinement with Embedding and Rules, or \textit{BioGRER} \mbox{\citep{zhao2020biomedical}}, used domain knowledge on the COVID-19 disease to construct relevant rules about it.
+By alternating between rules and a representative KG embeddings, BioGRER predicted novel drug indications and other biologically relevant information on COVID-19.
+Another NeSy approach, called \textit{Walking RDF and OWL} \mbox{\citep{alshahrani2017neuro}}, presented a pipeline for predicting drug indications in which ontological rules helped to predict new relations and augment the KG.
+Subsequently, a GNN was used to refine the augmented KG.
+Unlike the aforementioned approaches which utilize metapaths, methods which utilize GNNs or KG embeddings often suffer from local receptive fields \mbox{\citep{pasa2023empowering}}, experiencing peak performances at two layers \mbox{\citep{noor2023determining, guo2019learning}}.
+Nonetheless, they behave similarly in that they use rules to guide or inform a neural network as well as to explain biomedical link predictions.
+Thus, the use of rules and domain knowledge in NeSy AI often portray such approaches as more trustworthy than neural, black box ones \citep{trustworthy}.
 Recent studies, however, have found that NeSy approaches may suffer from reasoning shortcuts, in which a model predicts the correct outcome via unintended semantics \citep{reasoning_shortcuts, reasoning_shortcuts2}.
 While reasoning shortcuts are not exclusive to NeSy methods \citep{RS_multihop_QA, LLM_RS}, they may be more easily overlooked when such approaches are portrayed as trustworthy.